Application procedure

 If the yearly income, of the family you belong to, does not exceed a specific income limit, you are entitled to a study grant.

 Normally, the income of the second calendar year before the year of application will be taken into account.
-This means that for the academic year 2025-2026 the income of 2023 will be evaluated for the calculation of the study grant.
-If you indicate on the application form that the family income has decreased since 2023, the estimated income of calendar year 2025 will be taken into account for the calculation.
-However, in case of a recent change in your family situation (e.g. divorce or death of one of your parents) still another year of income may be taken into account.
+This means that for the academic year 2026-2027 the income of 2024 will be evaluated for the calculation of the study grant.
+If you indicate on the application form that the family income has decreased since 2024, the estimated income of calendar year 2026 will be taken into account for the calculation.
+However, in case of a recent change in your family situation (e.g. divorce or death of one of your parents), the income of the year with the changed family situation will be taken into account (2024, 2025 or 2026).

 If you are married or if you have been financially independent for some time, the calculation may be based on your own income and/or the income of your partner.